Rankin-Cohen brackets for orthogonal Lie algebras and bilinear conformally invariant differential operators: The construction of singular vectors for diagonal branching rules applied to scalar generalized Verma modules for

-This functional equation, whose knowledge would clearly simplify the formulation of the proof of the last Theorem, is advanced to be found in any standard textbook on special function theory of several variables (see e.g., \cite{erd}, \cite{bai}), and does not seem to be accessible in the literature.
+This functional equation seems not to be present in any standard textbook on special function theory of several variables, cf. \cite{erd}, \cite{bai}.
+However, it is a consequence of \begin{lemma} The generalized hypergeometric function ${}_3F_2$ fulfills

-In fact, a large part of the monograph \cite{bai} is devoted to evaluations of generalized hypergeometric functions ${}_{p+1}F_p$ at $z=1$, at least for reasonably small values of $p\in\mN$.
-However, the Saalschutz's theorems of the form

-are too special and restrictive to be of direct use for our needs. \end{remark} \begin{example} As an example, we have

-for all $j\in\{1,\dots ,N\}$. \end{example} Let us also remark that for special values $\lambda,\mu\in \{m-\frac{n}{2}|m\in\mN\}$, the formula $A_{i,j}(\lambda,\mu)$ simplifies due to the factorization of the underlying polynomial.
-Our experience suggests that the factorization indicates so called factorization identity, when a homomorphism of generalized Verma modules quotients through a homomorphism of generalized Verma modules of one of its summands (in the source) or a target homomorphism of generalized Verma modules.
-This naturally leads to the question of full composition structure of the branching problem going beyond the formulation in terms of the Grothendieck group of Bernstein-Gelfand-Gelfand parabolic category ${\fam2 O}$.

-Let us mention another interesting observation.
-The diagonal coefficients $A_{i,i}(\lambda,\mu)=A_{i,i}(\mu,\lambda)$ are, up to a rational multiple coming from the ratio of the product of $\Gamma$-functions, symmetric with respect to $\lambda\leftrightarrow \mu$.
-As a consequence, these polynomials belong to the algebra of $\mZ_2$-invariants: